joshbegley/nyt-latest/README.md

 **In Widening Crackdown, Renowned Journalist Arrested in Guatemala**\
-`José Rubén Zamora, an award-winning journalist and president of the El Periódico newspaper, was arrested at his home in Guatemala City.`\
+`José Rubén Zamora, an award-winning journalist and president of the elPeriódico newspaper, was arrested at his home in Guatemala City.`\
 https://nytimes.com/2022/07/30/world/americas/guatemala-journalist-zamora-arrest.html?searchResultPosition=1

 **Language Evolves Right Before Our Ears.
 It’s Very ‘Satisfying.’**\